TheWebSolver/tws-license-manager-client/CLIENT.md

 	}
 }
 ```

-Lets breakdown the above code in steps:
+Let's breakdown the above code into steps:

-- Inside constructor, we require all license manager client files from composer autoload.
+- Inside the constructor, we require all license manager client files from composer autoload.
 - Set the property `Client_Plugin_License_Handler::$dirname` to the selling plugin folder name.
-This will used for WordPress hooks, creating slugs, creating license form, saving options, etc. In other words, dirname will be used as the ***prefix***.
+This will be used for WordPress hooks, creating slugs, creating license forms, saving options, etc. In other words, dirname will be used as the **_prefix_**.
 - Check if on admin interface and initialize manager class.
-It will handle everything on client site.
+It will handle everything on the client site.
 - Start manager with method `Client_Plugin_License_Handler::start()` but only at `after_setup_theme` action hook.
 - Show license active/inactive/error notice with `Client_Plugin_License_Handler::show_license_notice()` hooked to `admin_notices` action hook.